What are the most common skin conditions in newborns?

 Your baby seems very sleepy, is not eating well, or does not

-diapers in 24 hours, or your baby shows signs of dehydration, such as
+Your baby shows signs of dehydration, such as

 strong-smelling urine with a dark yellow color.